Democrats' hopes rest on Biden in high-stakes debate

 "The challenge for Biden, and Obama didn't do this at all, is to put the other side on the defensive and make them explain themselves and their policies," said Steven Schier, a political scientist at Carleton College in Minnesota.

-(Additional reporting by Matt Spetalnick, Susan Heavey and Patricia Zengerle in Washington, Lisa Lambert in Coral Gables, Sam Youngman and Jeff Mason in Danville and Steve Holland in Montreat, N.C.; Writing by Patricia Zengerle; Editing by Alistair Bell, Karey Wutkowski and Paul Simao)
+(Additional reporting by Matt Spetalnick, Susan Heavey and Patricia Zengerle in Washington, Lisa Lambert in Coral Gables, and Sam Youngman and Jeff Mason in Danville; Writing by Patricia Zengerle; Editing by Alistair Bell, Karey Wutkowski and Paul Simao)